B-Rich/hermes/README.md

 ### Using the translator

-In order to use the translator, use the class `Hermes::Bot::Translator` translate method:
+In order to use the translator, simply use the class `Hermes::Bot::Translator` translate method:

 ```ruby
 Hermes::Bot::Translator.translate(source: "en", target: "es", text: "hello")